goras0/CleaningDataProject/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-### Section 1.
+### Transformation 1.
 Merge the training and the test sets to create one data set.

-### Section 2.
+### Transformation 2.
 Extract only the measurements on the mean and standard deviation for each measurement.

-## Section 3.
+### Transformation 3.
 Use descriptive activity names to name the activities in the data set

-## Section 4.
+### Transformation 4.
 Appropriately label the data set with descriptive activity names.

-## Section 5.
+### Transformation 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-Pproduce a data set with the average of each variable for each activity and subject
+Produce a data set with the average of each variable for each activity and subject